 Fava beans (broad beans in the UK) are large, flat, light green pods usually eaten shelled for their delicious beans.
-Fava are one of the ancient cultivated crops probably originated in the fertile valleys of Asia Minor or Mediterranean region.
+Fava is one of the ancient cultivated crops that probably originated in the fertile valleys of Asia Minor or the Mediterranean region.
 Unlike in green beans, where whole immature pods can be eaten, broad beans possess thick indigestible peel that generally shelled to extract their broad, thick, and flat seeds (beans) inside.

-|Fava bean pods.
+|Broad bean pods.

 Photo courtesy: Greensteps.

-Broad beans are rich in phyto-nutrients such as isoflavone and plant-sterols.
+Broad beans are rich in phytonutrients such as isoflavone and plant sterols.
 Isoflavone such as genistein and daidzein have been found to protect breast cancer in laboratory animals.
 Phytosterols, especially ß-sitosterol, help lower cholesterol levels in the body.

 Fresh fava beans are an excellent source of folates.
 100 g beans provide 423 µg or 106% of folates.
 Folate along with vitamin B-12 is one of the essential components of DNA synthesis and cell division.
 Adequate folate in the diet around conception, and during pregnancy may help prevent neural-tube defects in the newborn baby.

 They also contain good amounts of vitamin-B6 (pyridoxine), thiamin (vitamin B-1), riboflavin and niacin.
-These vitamins function as co-enzymes in cellular metabolism of carbohydrate, protein, and fat.
+These vitamins function as coenzymes in cellular metabolism of carbohydrate, protein, and fat.

 In the markets, fresh fava beans can be available from March until June.
-Canned, frozen, dry, as well as salted and roasted beans also made available in the stores.
+Canned, frozen, dry, as well as salted and roasted beans also available in the stores.

 While buying, look for fresh, just mature, even shaped, green color beans.
 Avoid yellow pods as they may indicate overmature, dry, and bitter seeds.

-Once at home, place unshelled beans in a perforated plastic bag and store inside the refrigerator set at high relative humidity.
+Once at home, place unshelled beans in a perforated plastic bag and store in the refrigerator set at high relative humidity.
 They stay well for up to a week or so.
 Use them soon after harvest in order to enjoy their rich natural flavor.